mnissov/particle_filter_ins/README.md

-# advanced_state_estimation
+# Particle Filtering Based Inertial Navigation System
-Particle Filtering Based Inertial Navigation System
+Completed as special course at the Technical University of Denmark in Fall 2019.